 In viewing logo design ideas, it’s important to achieve balance between design elements and negative space.
-Because industrial logos get applied to surfaces of many different sizes, it is imperative that they are easily scaled so they don’t lose impact.
+Because logos get applied to surfaces of many different sizes, it is imperative that they are easily scaled so they don’t lose impact.
 Whether they appear on a business card or on the side of a company truck, they need to stay easily recognizable.
 The Hewlett-Packard logo uses the white rounded type for the “h” and “p” in a royal blue circle, instantly identifiable and easily scalable.

-Industrial logos have always trended towards simplicity and maximum impact, and recent trends continue that pattern.
+Industrial themed logos have always trended towards simplicity and maximum impact, and recent trends continue that pattern.
 More companies are embracing black and white color schemes, or monochromatic themes with a single accent color.
 Geometric shapes and silhouettes are replacing fussier design renderings.
 Fonts remain solid and reliable, although sharp, angular types are also turning up in industrial designs.
 Some companies are taking inspiration from mobile apps and choosing logos in a circular app design.
-Your design team will show you several options and ways to incorporate trends in your visual identity.
+Your design team will show you several options and ways to incorporate meaningful ideas in your visual identity.